Historic All Access – FNM at Home Event Guide and Decklists

 - 2 Wins: Rare Individual Card Reward (ICR)

 You can also redeem one code for a MTG Arena Promo Pack every week, which will reward you two in-game cosmetic items – includes all 36 (the Ajani sleeve will be temporarily unavailable as it was recently featured as a separate reward).
 Sleeves featuring the Japanese Planeswalker alternate art, new Guild-themed sleeves, Ikoria card styles, the Tamiyo player avatar, and more.
 The code is obtained from your local game store’s online community, as outlined in the Wizard’s official article:

 HOW TO GET A REWARD CODE FROM YOUR STORE

 Some stores have robust online communities, and others will be forming them for the first time.
 If you’re already part of such a community, great!
 Check with them and get connected.

 If you aren’t part of a local game store’s online community, or if they don’t have one set up, there are a couple ways you can get connected.
-One is to simply reach out to your store and ask (give them a little bit of time—many of them are getting this information today as well).
+One is to simply reach out to your store and ask.
 Another is to head to locator.wizards.com to find your local game store’s website.
-Not every store has a website on there right now, but our teams here are reaching out to our stores to help them set up options and connect them to our store locator.
-Many of them will be setting up online communities through Discord, WhatsApp, and Facebook, so you may have to join or download one of those applications.
+Many of them have set up online communities through Discord, WhatsApp, and Facebook, so you may have to join or download one of those applications.